Red-Fairy/uOCF-code/README.md

 ## Datasets
 We gathered three datasets (Room-Texture, Kitchen-Matte, Kitchen-Shiny) for evaluating uOCF.
 The datasets are available at [link (Google Drive)](https://drive.google.com/drive/folders/1v_lZhiI32rvKjUDQVb5B7KHMpNLgQ2P_?usp=drive_link).

+When running the scripts, please specify the path to the dataset by modifying the DATAROOT on the first line.

 ## Pretrained Models
 We provide the pretrained models for uOCF.
 The models are available at [link (Google Drive)](https://drive.google.com/drive/folders/1zg-uSyFYCFWui3zyO6XXmkh8wlq5ht0Y?usp=drive_link).